 Checking into Hopstel BeerHotel

-This part was a little confusing because the instruction weren’t exactly clear in the AirBnB listing.
+This part was a little confusing because the instructions weren’t exactly clear in the Airbnb listing.
 Just by coincidence, a couple of guests came out of the building after I spent a few minutes wandering aimlessly and helped me out.

 The entrance to the Hopstel BeerHotel in Budapest is pretty obvious – up the stairs on your right through the doors.
 But where the keys are wasn’t clear in the description.